-Before Act 88, Hawai'i never saw more than \$100 million in production per year.
-Since then, our industry has climbed to a DBEDT reported average of \$396 million dollars in direct spend per annum.
+Prior to Act 88, Hawai'i never saw more than \$100 million in production per year.
+Since then, Hawai'i's film industry has climbed to a DBEDT reported average of \$396 million dollars in direct spend per annum.
 In DBEDT's latest figures from 2022, the total Hawai'i film production direct spend was \$420.04 million (includes qualified tax credit spend and non-tax credit spend).